SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Breakfast at the Hollywood Cafe in Fisherman's WharfBreakfast at the Hollywood Cafe in Fisherman's Wharf

-The place to be for the finest breakfast in Fisherman’s Wharf, Hollywood Café continually gets rave reviews for its traditional breakfast offerings which is why it's the first restaurant on our list.
+The place to be for the finest breakfast in Fisherman’s Wharf, the Hollywood Cafe, continually gets rave reviews for its traditional breakfast offerings, which is why it's the first restaurant on our list.

-A varied menu of dishes includes eggs benedict, classic sandwiches, and a choice of meat breakfasts at prices from $18 upwards.
+The varied menu of dishes includes eggs Benedict, classic sandwiches, and a choice of meat breakfasts at prices from $18 and up.

-This is a must-visit café for anyone spending time in San Francisco, and one where superb service from its friendly staff and quality cooking come first.
-Check out their film star-themed dishes too for something unique and original.
+This is a must-visit cafe for anyone spending time in San Francisco, and one where superb service comes first with friendly staff and quality cooking.
+Check out their film star-themed dishes, too, for something unique and original.

 Avocado Toast Trio at Eight AM in Fisherman's Wharf

-Serving a choice of breakfast dishes from 8am – hence the name – this is a relaxed and pleasant place to enjoy an unrushed breakfast before your busy day in and around SF.
+Serving a choice of breakfast dishes from 8 am onward – hence the name – this is a pleasant place to enjoy a relaxed breakfast before your busy day in and around SF.

 Outdoor dining tables are also available.